dmitry-korolev/light-observable/docs/core/Observable.md

 ### `Observable.from`
 See usage examples on the [Observable proposal homepage](https://github.com/tc39/proposal-observable#observablefrom)

+### `Observable.prototype.subscribe`
+Starts consuming events from stream by providing an Observer object.
+Returns a Subscription object that can be used to unsubscribe from the stream of events.

+See usage examples on the [Observable proposal homepage](https://github.com/tc39/proposal-observable).

 ### `Observable.prototype.pipe`
 `light-observable` has a special `pipe` method, which is similar to any other pipe implementation.
 It applies provided functions from left to right.
 It allows usage of any function, including pipeable RxJS operators (although you **have to** pass RxJS `from` method first).
 This is the only non-standard method in `light-observable` Observable implementation.